uwcse440/web-cse440-au14/_assignments/assignment2/index.md

 No more than two pages of text in PDF format:

- - Six task descriptions (one paragraph each)
+ - six task descriptions (one paragraph each)

 Submit via Catalyst here: `link to Catalyst`